mobile app bar

 Josh Hart and Tim Haradaway Jr. (L) and Shaquille O'Neal (R)

-Shaquille O’Neal was never one to be excited about a trip to the free-throw line, but he understands the recent frustrations from players regarding late-game no-calls.
-The Diesel gave his own take on two calls that may have lost the game, if not the series, for both the Los Angeles Lakers and the Detroit Pistons.
+Shaquille O’Neal was never one to be excited about a trip to the free-throw line, but he understands the frustrations from players regarding late-game no-calls recently.
+The Diesel gave his take on two calls that lost the game for the Los Angeles Lakers as well as the Detroit Pistons.

-The controversial no-call after Josh Hart slapped Tim Hardaway Jr.’s shooting shoulder, preventing him from getting a good look on the final shot of the game, was the main gripe with the officiating for most of the day.
-But late-game officiating once again became the topic of discussion after an overturned call against LeBron James.
+The controversial no-call after Josh Hart slapped Tim Hardaway Jr.’s shooting shoulder, preventing him from getting a good look on the final shot in Game 4, was the main officiating gripe for most of the discussion.
+But late-game officiating again became the topic after an overturned call against LeBron James during the Lakers-Wolves Game 4.

-The Lakers have been vocal about recent officiating mistakes
+The Lakers have been vocal about officiating mistakes

-Both JJ Redick and LeBron have been open about their gripes with officiating throughout their first-round series.
-James was upset about the overturned call against him on Edwards while Redick’s focus was on a missed call that would have sent Luka Doncic to the free-throw line.
+Both JJ Redick and LeBron have been open about their issues with officiating throughout the first-round series.
+James was upset about the overturned call against him on Edwards, while Redick’s focus was on a missed call that would have sent Luka Doncic to the free-throw line.

 Redick made it clear that his team couldn’t afford to make excuses at this point in the season.
-However, the Lakers have just one more chance to prove their championship mettle, or else they’ll be capping off a very underwhelming first playoff run for the franchise’s newest dynamic duo.
+The coach’s words turned ominous after LA crashed out, putting an end to a very underwhelming first playoff run for the franchise’s newest dynamic duo.

 Post Edited By:Jodi Whisenhunt